Putra Mosque

 It is located on Putra Square and is adjacent to man-made Putrajaya Lake.

 The pink-domed Putra Mosque is constructed with rose-tinted granite and consists of three main functional areas – the prayer hall, the Sahn, or courtyard, and various learning facilities and function rooms.
 The mosque can accommodate 15,000 worshippers at any one time.

+On 25 June 1999, Prime Minister Mahathir Mohamad went to Putra Mosque for prayers.